opnfv/moon/keystone-moon/doc/source/developing.rst

 generated based upon all of the options available within Keystone.
 These options are sourced from the many files around Keystone as well as some external libraries.

-If new options are added, primarily located in ``keystone.common.config``, a new sample configuration file needs to be generated.
-Generating a new sample configuration to be included in a commit run:
+The sample configuration file is now kept up to date by an infra job that generates the config file and if there are any changes will propose a review as the OpenStack Proposal Bot.
+Developers should *NOT* generate the config file and propose it as part of their patches since the proposal bot will do this for you.

+To generate a new sample configuration to see what it looks like, run:

 .. code-block:: bash

-    $ tox -esample_config -r
+    $ tox -egenconfig -r

 The tox command will place an updated sample config in ``etc/keystone.conf.sample``.

-If there is a new external library (e.g. ``oslo.messaging``) that utilizes the ``oslo.config`` package for configuration, it can be added to the list of libraries found in ``tools/config/oslo.config.generator.rc``.
+If there is a new external library (e.g. ``oslo.messaging``) that utilizes the ``oslo.config`` package for configuration, it can be added to the list of libraries found in ``config-generator/keystone.conf``.

 Translated responses